 Likert Scale - Let your audience rate the different aspects of your business with just one question.

-There is no place for sentiment here – as long as it is not an overall customer sentiment that could be measured using surveys.
-One of the most effective methods of collecting customer feedback that helps thousands of companies improve the satisfaction of their customers’ experience and boost business.
+There is no place for sentiment here - as long as it is not an overall customer sentiment that could be measured using surveys.
+It is one of the most effective methods of collecting customer feedback that helps thousands of companies improve customer satisfaction and boost revenue.